- School of Professional Studies

 Critical Challenge Project

-Judith D. Bentkover is Executive Director and Academic Director of the Executive Master of Healthcare Leadership program, and Professor of the Practice of Health Services, Policy and Practice at Brown Alpert Medical School.
+Judith D. Bentkover is Professor of the Practice of Health Services, Policy and Practice at Brown Alpert Medical School and was the first Executive and Academic Director of the Executive Master of Healthcare Leadership program.
 She is also a Professor of the Practice in the Economics Department at Tufts University, and the former President and CEO of Innovative Health Solutions, a consulting firm providing research and strategic analysis to healthcare manufacturers, providers, and payers.
 Dr. Bentkover leads international multidisciplinary teams in projects associated with therapy economics.
 She focuses on applied economic and decision analysis associated with the use of pharmaceuticals, devices, biotechnology products, procedures, and diagnostic, therapeutic, and preventive regimens.
 Her work includes modeling, data analysis, forecasting, and meta analysis to generate results about cost-effectiveness, cost-utility, cost-minimization, quality of life, decision making, and outcomes.

 Dr. Bentkover has worked throughout Europe and Asia and has considerable experience and knowledge of various healthcare systems, including their requirements about economic analysis.
 Dr. Bentkover has authored approximately 100 research articles, chapters, monographs, books and reports.
 Dr. Bentkover has testified before Congress, explaining the drivers of hospital costs.
 Dr. Bentkover is a reviewer for the several pharmacoeconomics, medical, and health policy journals.
 She was included on Health Care 500's list of the most influential health policy makers in the U.S. and is recognized as a developer of pharmacoeconomics, translating cost-benefit methodology into innovative strategic management tools.
 She often is invited as a guest lecturer at universities, executive workshops, and conferences.